How To Start a Sourdough Starter

 - Repeat this process for a day or two or three—whenever the mix begins fermenting (indicator species: lots of little bubbles, yogurt-like aromas).
 You’re aiming for twice a day, roughly every 12 hours, but if you don’t see or smell much evidence of growth, wait a few hours, or until you do.

-- At this point, begin to feed more often, up to 3-4 times a day, as fermentation requires.
-Ideally, you want to do the feedings, or use the starter, when it’s still swelling—indicated by a bulbous surface—not when it’s collapsing, which it does when the little bugs have begun to exhaust the flour’s nutrients.
+- Once you start seeing some fermentation activity, begin to feed more often, up to 3-4 times a day.
+Ideally, you want to do the feedings, or use the starter, when it’s still swelling—indicated by a bulbous surface—not when it’s collapsing, which it does when the little bugs have had their fill, and have begun to exhaust the flour’s nutrients.

 If you want to get more precise, a much more detailed recipe, with photos of each step, is posted here, by Maurizio Leo of The Perfect Loaf.
 If you want to dig into the mysterious science behind all those bugs and bubbles, the “sourdough library” in Belgium has a few answers.
 And if you want to think about the whole process from the starter’s point of view, The New Yorker is here to help you.